BlueVia/Official-Library-Java/Readme.md

 You have to include the library in your Eclipse project and configure the dependencies:

-- Download Bluevia Library and save it in your hard disk: Bluevia Java SDK
+- Download Bluevia Library and save it in your hard disk
 - Create your Project in Eclipse: select File > New > Java Project.
 - Include the Bluevia Library into the Java build path:
     - As JAR file: